What Happens After A Breathwork Session?

 If you don’t feel like openly sharing your experience, you can write about it in a journal.
 Putting the experience into written words can be a step for integration and reflection, making journaling a great post-session activity.

-Aftercare is a critical component of the 9D breathwork integration process, involving a range of strategies and practices designed to support the assimilation of the experience.
+olving a range of strategies and practices designed to support the assimilation of the experience.

 BREATHWORK

-is not a one-off practice, it’s a journey best practiced regularly to get all the mental, physical, and emotional benefits on an on-going basis
+is not a one-off practice, it’s a journey best practiced regularly to get all the mental, physical, and emotional benefits on an on-going basis.